Analytic de Rham stacks of Fargues-Fontaine curves: Generalities on bounded rings

 \item In \cite[Definition 2.6.1.(2)]{camargo2024analytic} the subgroup $A^{\circ\circ}\subseteq A$ of topologically nilpotent elements is defined.
 However, the natural inclusion $A^{<1}\subseteq A^{\circ\circ}$ is strict in general: take $A= \Z_p\llbracket T \rrbracket[\frac{1}{p}]$, then the element $T$ is in $A^{\circ\circ}$ by definition, but there is no $r<1$ such that the map $\Q_p[T]\to A$ extends to $\Q_p\langle T \rangle_{\leq r}$.
 Indeed, we actually have maps the other way around $A\to \Q_p\langle T \rangle_{\leq r}$ as $T$ is topologically nilpotent in the second algebra, and both are idempotent over $\Q_p[T]$.

 Alternatively, one can note that the subgroup of topological nilpotent elements in the sense of \cref{xjs82k} has as underlying points elements $a\in A$ such that for some $s\in \mathbb{N}_{\geq 1}$ the sequence $ (p^{-n}a^{ns})_{n}$ is a null-sequence in $A$.
 On the other hand, the ideal of \cite[Definition 2.6.1(2)]{camargo2024analytic} only asks for $(a^n)_{n}$ to be a null sequence in $A$.
-This variant of the ideal will be more convenient for us in the rest of the paper (and also behaves much better in the gaseous setting). \end{enumerate} \end{remark}
+This variant of the ideal will be more convenient for us in the rest of the paper (and also behaves much better in the gaseous setting).
+For Gelfand rings (\cref{sss:gelfand-rings}), this discrepancy disappears. \end{enumerate} \end{remark}

 Next, we want to show that the presheaves of \cref{xjs82k} are indeed condensed anima.

 \begin{lemma} Let $S'\to S$ be a surjection of light profinite sets.
 Then the natural map

 is an equivalence.
 In particular, the presheaves of \cref{xjs82k} are condensed anima. \end{lemma} \begin{proof} By the projectivity of free solid $\Z_{p}$-modules, we have an epimorphism of solid $\mathbb{Z}_p$-modules $\mathbb{Z}_{p,\solid}[S']\to \mathbb{Z}_{p,\solid}[S]$, this map has a section $s: \mathbb{Z}_{p,\solid}[S]\to \mathbb{Z}_{p,\solid}[S']$ which gives rise to a map of $\mathbb{Q}_{p}$-algebras